Aryan-Jhaveri/mcp-foodguidecanada/IMPLEMENTATIONS.md

 [x] To store favorites in recipes

 - To calculate calories and calories per serving

-(look into creating embedding for recipe titles, and creating an automated pipe that pulls and updated recipe title db)

-[] Remove nutritional information tag for recipes

-[] Make windows version of setup and installation

-[] Maybe create a tool to create .ics files (need to see how different LLM clients display artifacts)

 [] Add Access to Canadian Nutrient File  to convert and search for nutrition profiles for ingredients https://food-nutrition.canada.ca/cnf-fce/?lang=eng (https://www.canada.ca/en/health-canada/services/food-nutrition/healthy-eating/nutrient-data.html)